broomburgo/Narratore/Docs/WRITING_A_STORY.md

 ### `Scene`

 A `Scene` is a type conforming to the `protocol SceneType`.
-Essentially, a `Scene` is an actual piece of the story, it might be associated to a location, an episode, or even a simple character, and it must be `Codable` and `Hashable` because it's associated to some state that will be serialized and deserialized, and will be uniquely identified.
+Essentially, a `Scene` is an actual piece of the story, it might be associated to a location, an episode, or even a simple character, and it must be `Codable` and `Identifiable` because it's associated to some state that will be serialized and deserialized and each instance of it will be uniquely identified.
 For example, `SimpleStory` declares the following scene:

 ```swift
 public struct Car: SceneType {